melvic-ybanez/archia/README.md

 ### Transformers

 So far, the only built-in _transformer_ converts the JSON object into its string representation.
-To use it, you need to invoke the `transform` method and apply it to the `JsonStringOutput` transformer:
+Using it requires the application of the `transform` method to the `JsonStringOutput` transformer:
 ```kotlin
 val result = runQuery { ... }
 if (result is Failed) return result